We value your feedback on our refreshed website look and how easy it is to find the information you need.

 Wingecarribee Shire Council is the local water authority that provides potable water supply to residents in the Shire.

-Wingecarribee Shire is located within the Sydney drinking water catchment area and living in the region brings with it a responsibility to play your part in keeping the local environment and waterways healthy.
+Wingecarribee Shire is located within the Sydney drinking water catchment area and living in the region brings with it a responsibility to play your part in keeping our local environment and waterways healthy.